A carotid ultrasound examines the blood flow through the arteries in your neck that deliver blood from your heart to your brain.

 - Abnormal sound in carotid arteries (bruit), detected by your doctor using a stethoscope

-A carotid ultrasound may be used in combination with other tests to screen for narrowed or blocked blood vessels in other areas of your body, including:
+To screen for narrowed or blocked blood vessels in other areas of the body, you may need additional tests, including:

 - Abdominal ultrasound.
 You may have an abdominal ultrasound to test for conditions affecting the blood vessels or organs in your abdominal area.

 - Ankle-brachial index test.
-This test measures and compares your ankle''s blood pressure and your arm''s blood pressure.
-The test can indicate reduced or blocked blood flow to your legs.
+This test measures and compares the blood pressure between your ankle and your arm.
+The test shows reduced or blocked blood flow to your legs.

 Other uses of carotid ultrasound

-Your doctor also may order a carotid ultrasound to:
+Your doctor may order a carotid ultrasound to:

-- Evaluate the structure and function of the artery after surgery to remove plaques (carotid endarterectomy)
+- Evaluate blood flow through the artery after surgery to remove plaques (carotid endarterectomy)

-- Evaluate the placement and treatment effect of a stent, a mesh tube used to improve blood flow through an artery by mechanically decreasing the narrowing
+- Evaluate the placement and effectiveness of a stent, a mesh tube used to improve blood flow through an artery

-- Locate a collection of clotted blood (hematoma) that may inhibit blood flow
+- Locate a collection of clotted blood (hematoma) that may prevent blood flow

-- Detect other abnormalities in the structure of a carotid artery that may disrupt blood flow
+- Detect other carotid artery abnormalities that may disrupt blood flow

 How you prepare